trith/trith/README.md

 onto the stack.

-When fooling around in the Trith shell, two useful operators to know are `reset`, which clears the data stack, and `halt`, which clears the code queue (thus halting execution).
+When fooling around in the Trith shell, two useful operators to know are `clear`, which clears the data stack, and `halt`, which clears the code queue (thus halting execution).
+You can also use `reset` which does the equivalent of both.

 To get a listing of all operators supported in the current release, enter the `?` metacommand in the Trith shell.